jenhamborg/react-weather-app/README.md

 ## Test Coverage report

 After running npm run test a coverage report can be found here: coverage/lcov-report/index.html which you can open in the browser.

+## Code Formatting and Style

+Uses airbnb config for eslint and prettier for formatting.